Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Phial of Serenity @ HP% (or whatever else you want!)
 •	Victory Rush @ HP%
 •	Defensive Stance @ HP% (and unstance!)
+•	HP Trinket when below 35% HP!
 Automatic Spell Reflect!
 •	CCs!
 •	Big Damage!
 Automatic Disarm!
 •	Avatar?
-Avenging Wrath?
+Avenging Wrath (but only if they're Ret!)?
 I don’t think so!
 Automatic Shattering Throw!
 •	Divine Shield and Ice Block be gone!
+Auto Bersker!
+•	Fears and Incaps (but not Sap!) go poof!
+Auto Piercing Howl!
+•	Slow 'em when they're just too far away!
+Auto re-target Feign Death!
+•	He ain't dead yet, no worries - soon he is!
+Auto Heroic Throw!
+•	Keep those pesky players in combat!
+Auto Taunt Pets!
+•	Make sure they pets are not annoying your healer!
 No Rage wasting!
-•	No Hamstring on Freedom!
+•	No Hamstring or Piercing Howl on Freedom!
 •	No Damage on Immunities!
 •	Overpower preferred on Evasion!
 •	Condemn on BoP!
+Auto Focus!
+•	Focus non-target in 2v2!
+•	Focus Healer in 3v3!
+DR check before CC!
+•	No more wasted Storm Bolts and Intimidating Shouts!
+Customizable Reaction Time!
+•	How fast do you want to be to break that Fear?
+To Disarm that Avatar?

 ***